ryantd42/NY-Legislative-Git/2023/S3104A-2023/bill.md

  PERSON OR AGENCY SHALL BE ALLOWED TO RELEASE ANY INFORMATION  CONCERNING SUCH  RECORD,  EXCEPT  AS  PROVIDED BY THIS SECTION.
+THE COURT, JUVENILE PROBATION OFFICE, LAW ENFORCEMENT OFFICES, PRESENTMENT  AGENCY  AND  ANY
+ S. 3104--A  5

-THE COURT, JUVENILE PROBATION OFFICE, LAW ENFORCEMENT OFFICES, PRESENTMENT  AGENCY  AND  ANY OTHER  RELEVANT AGENCY SHALL REPLY TO AN INQUIRY THAT NO JUVENILE RECORD EXISTS WITH RESPECT TO THE PERSON WHOSE RECORD WAS EXPUNGED.
+ OTHER  RELEVANT AGENCY SHALL REPLY TO AN INQUIRY THAT NO JUVENILE RECORD EXISTS WITH RESPECT TO THE PERSON WHOSE RECORD WAS EXPUNGED.
-  3. WITH RESPECT TO THE MATTER IN WHICH THE RECORD WAS EXPUNGED AND ANY PRECEDING ACTION RESULTING FROM THE SAME ALLEGED CONDUCT, THE PERSON WHO
- S. 3104  5

- IS THE SUBJECT OF THE RECORD AND THE PERSON'S PARENT SHALL NOT  BE  HELD THEREAFTER  UNDER ANY PROVISION OF LAW TO BE GUILTY OF PERJURY OR OTHER- WISE GIVING A FALSE STATEMENT BY  REASON  OF  THE  PERSON'S  FAILURE  TO RECITE OR ACKNOWLEDGE SUCH RECORD.
+  3. WITH RESPECT TO THE MATTER IN WHICH THE RECORD WAS EXPUNGED AND ANY PRECEDING ACTION RESULTING FROM THE SAME ALLEGED CONDUCT, THE PERSON WHO IS  THE  SUBJECT OF THE RECORD AND THE PERSON'S PARENT SHALL NOT BE HELD THEREAFTER UNDER ANY PROVISION OF LAW TO BE GUILTY OF PERJURY OR  OTHER- WISE  GIVING  A  FALSE  STATEMENT  BY  REASON OF THE PERSON'S FAILURE TO RECITE OR ACKNOWLEDGE SUCH RECORD.
   4. For the purposes of subdivision one OF THIS SECTION, a  delinquency proceeding  shall  be  considered  terminated  in  favor of a respondent
  where:
   (a) the petition is withdrawn; or
   (b) the petition is dismissed under section 315.1  or  315.2  OF  THIS ARTICLE  and  the presentment agency has not appealed from such order or the determination of an appeal or  appeals  from  such  order  has  been against the presentment agency; or
   (c)  the petition has been deemed to have been dismissed under section 315.3 and the presentment agency has not appealed from such order or the determination of an appeal or appeals from such order has  been  against the  presentment agency; PROVIDED, HOWEVER, THAT AN AGREEMENT TO PREVENT EXPUNGEMENT UNDER THIS SECTION MAY NOT BE REQUIRED AS A CONDITION OF  AN ADJOURNMENT  IN  CONTEMPLATION  OF DISMISSAL UNDER SECTION 315.3 OF THIS ARTICLE; or
   (d) the petition is dismissed without prejudice under subdivision four of section 325.3 OF THIS ARTICLE and  the  presentment  agency  has  not appealed  from  such  order or the determination of an appeal or appeals from such order has been against the presentment agency; or (e) the entire petition has been dismissed under  subdivision  two  of section 345.1 OF THIS ARTICLE; or
   (f)  the  petition is dismissed under subdivision two of section 352.1 OF THIS PART; or
   (g) prior to the filing of a petition, the  probation  department  has adjusted the case or terminated the case without adjustment; or (h)  prior  to the filing of a petition the presentment agency chooses not to proceed to petition; or
   (i) the petition is dismissed pursuant to a motion made in  accordance with subdivision eight, nine or ten of section 332.1 OF THIS ARTICLE; OR (J)  FOLLOWING  AN  ARREST,  THE ARRESTING POLICE AGENCY, PRIOR TO THE FILING OF AN ACCUSATORY INSTRUMENT  IN  COURT,  ELECTS  NOT  TO  PROCEED FURTHER; OR
   (K)  THE RESPONDENT WAS ADJUDICATED FOR AN ACT THAT IF COMMITTED BY AN ADULT WOULD CONSTITUTE A CRIME UNDER  FORMER  SECTIONS  221.15,  221.20, 221.35, 221.40 OR 240.37 OR SECTION 240.36 OF THE PENAL LAW; OR (L)  THE RESPONDENT WAS ADJUDICATED FOR AN ACT THAT WAS COMMITTED WHEN THE RESPONDENT WAS UNDER THE AGE OF TWELVE, OTHER THAN THE ACTS  ENUMER- ATED  IN  SUBPARAGRAPH  (III)  OF  PARAGRAPH  (A)  OF SUBDIVISION ONE OF SECTION 301.2 OF THIS ARTICLE.
   5. WHEN A PERSON WAS PREVIOUSLY ADJUDICATED DELINQUENT AS DESCRIBED IN PARAGRAPH (K) OR (L) OF SUBDIVISION FOUR  OF  THIS  SECTION,  THE  CHIEF ADMINISTRATIVE  JUDGE OF THE STATE OF NEW YORK SHALL, IN ACCORDANCE WITH THIS SECTION, AUTOMATICALLY VACATE, DISMISS, AND  EXPUNGE  SUCH  ADJUDI- CATION,  AND THE OFFICE OF COURT ADMINISTRATION SHALL IMMEDIATELY NOTIFY THE STATE DIVISION OF CRIMINAL JUSTICE  SERVICES,  DIRECTING  THAT  SUCH AGENCY  NOTIFY ALL RELEVANT POLICE AND LAW ENFORCEMENT AGENCIES OF THEIR DUTY TO DESTROY ALL RECORDS RELATED TO SUCH CASE.
+ S. 3104--A  6

   [3.]
 6. Records sealed pursuant  to  subdivision  one  shall  be  made available  to the respondent or his designated agent and the records and papers of a probation  service  shall  be  available  to  any  probation service  for  the  purpose of complying with subdivision four of section 308.1 OF THIS ARTICLE.
- S. 3104  6

   [4.]
 7. If  prior to the filing of a petition the presentment agency elects not to commence a delinquency action it  shall  serve  a  certif- ication  of  such disposition upon the appropriate probation service and the appropriate police department or law enforcement agency, which, upon receipt [thereto] THEREOF, shall comply with the provision  of  subdivi- sion  one OF THIS SECTION in the same manner as is required with respect to an order of the court.
   [5.]
 8. If the probation service adjusts a delinquency case  it  shall serve  a  certification  of such disposition upon the appropriate police department or law enforcement agency which, upon receipt thereof,  shall comply  with  the  provisions  of subdivision one OF THIS SECTION in the same manner as is required thereunder with respect  to  an  order  of  a court.
   [6.]
 9. A  respondent  in  whose  favor a delinquency proceeding was terminated prior to the effective date of this section may  upon  motion apply  to  the  court,  upon  not  less  than  twenty days notice to the presentment agency, for an order granting him the relief  set  forth  in subdivision  one, and such order shall be granted unless the presentment agency demonstrates to the satisfaction of the court that the  interests of  justice require otherwise.
 A respondent in whose favor a delinquency action or proceeding was terminated as defined by subdivisions four  and five,  prior  to  the  effective  date of this section, may apply to the appropriate presentment agency or probation service for a  certification as  described  in  such  subdivisions  granting him the relief set forth therein and such certification shall  be  granted  by  such  presentment agency or probation service.
   10. THE CHIEF ADMINISTRATIVE JUDGE OF THE STATE OF NEW YORK SHALL, IN ACCORDANCE WITH THIS SECTION, AUTOMATICALLY EXPUNGE THE JUVENILE  RECORD OF  A  RESPONDENT IN WHOSE FAVOR A DELINQUENCY PROCEEDING WAS TERMINATED PRIOR TO THE EFFECTIVE DATE OF THIS SUBDIVISION, AND THE OFFICE OF COURT ADMINISTRATION SHALL IMMEDIATELY NOTIFY THE STATE DIVISION  OF  CRIMINAL JUSTICE  SERVICES, DIRECTING THAT SUCH AGENCY NOTIFY ALL RELEVANT POLICE AND LAW ENFORCEMENT AGENCIES  OF  THEIR  DUTY  TO  DESTROY  ALL  RECORDS RELATED TO SUCH CASE.
   § 4.
 Section 375.2 of the family court act, as added by chapter 920 of the  laws of 1982, subdivision 6 as amended by section 77 of part WWW of chapter 59 of the laws of 2017, and subdivision 7 as  added  by  chapter 813 of the laws of 2021, is amended to read as follows:
   §  375.2.
 Motion  to [seal] EXPUNGE AND AUTOMATIC EXPUNGEMENT after a finding.
 1. If an action has resulted in a finding of delinquency pursu- ant to subdivision one of section 352.1 OF THIS ARTICLE, [other  than  a finding  that  the  respondent  committed  a designated felony act,] the court may, in the interest of justice and upon motion of the respondent, order the [sealing]  EXPUNGEMENT  of  appropriate  records  pursuant  to subdivision one of section 375.1 OF THIS PART.
   2. Such motion must be in writing and may be filed at any time subse- quent to the [entering of such finding] CONCLUSION OF THE PERIOD OF  ANY DISPOSITION, INCLUDING, BUT NOT LIMITED TO, THE EXPIRATION OF THE PERIOD OF  PLACEMENT,  CONDITIONAL  DISCHARGE,  ORDER  OF  PROTECTION, ORDER OF RESTITUTION, ORDER OF PROBATION OR ANY EXTENSION THEREOF.
-Notice of such motion  shall  be served upon the presentment agency not less than eight days prior to the return date of the motion.
+Notice of such motion shall be served upon the presentment agency not less  than  eight
+ S. 3104--A  7

+ days  prior to the return date of the motion.
 Answering affidavits shall be served at least two days before such time.
 THE COURT SHALL  RULE  ON THE EXPUNGEMENT AFTER CONSIDERING THE FOLLOWING:
   (A) THE BEST INTERESTS OF THE PERSON;
- S. 3104  7

   (B)  THE  AGE  OF THE PERSON DURING HIS OR HER CONTACT WITH THE FAMILY COURT OR LAW ENFORCEMENT AGENCY;
   (C) THE NATURE OF THE OFFENSE;
   (D) THE DISPOSITION OF THE CASE;
   (E) THE MANNER IN WHICH THE PERSON PARTICIPATED IN ANY  COURT  ORDERED REHABILITATIVE PROGRAMMING OR SUPERVISED SERVICES;
   (F) THE TIME DURING WHICH THE PERSON HAS BEEN WITHOUT CONTACT WITH THE JUVENILE COURT;
   (G) WHETHER THE PERSON HAS ANY SUBSEQUENT CRIMINAL CONVICTIONS; AND (H)  THE  ADVERSE  CONSEQUENCES  THE PERSON WILL SUFFER AS A RESULT OF RETENTION OF HIS OR HER RECORD.
   3. The court shall state on the record its  reasons  for  granting  or denying the motion.
   4. [If  such  motion is denied, it may not be renewed for a period of one year, unless the order of denial permits renewal at an earlier time.
   5.]
 The court shall not order the [sealing] EXPUNGEMENT of any  record except as prescribed by this section or section 375.1 OF THIS PART.
   [6.
 Such  a  motion  cannot be filed until the respondent's sixteenth birthday, or, commencing  October  first,  two  thousand  eighteen,  the respondent's  seventeenth  birthday,  or  commencing  October first, two thousand nineteen, the respondent's eighteenth birthday.
   7.]
 5. Where an order of fact-finding  has  been  issued  pursuant  to subdivision  one of section 345.1 of this article that includes solely a violation as defined in subdivision three of section 10.00 of the  penal law committed by a juvenile sixteen years of age or, commencing on Octo- ber  first,  two  thousand nineteen, seventeen years of age, the records shall be [sealed] EXPUNGED automatically at the expiration, as  applica- ble,  of  a  successful  period of an adjustment, adjournment in contem- plation of dismissal or conditional discharge.
   6. IF AN ACTION HAS RESULTED IN A FINDING OF DELINQUENCY  PURSUANT  TO SUBDIVISION  ONE  OF  SECTION 352.1 OF THIS ARTICLE, ALL RECORDS OF SUCH ACTION  OR  PROCEEDING  NOT  ALREADY  EXPUNGED  SHALL  BE  AUTOMATICALLY EXPUNGED  BY  THE  COURT UPON THE ATTAINMENT OF THE RESPONDENT'S TWENTY- FIRST BIRTHDAY.
-  7. IF EXPUNGEMENT IS OBTAINED AUTOMATICALLY OR BY MOTION, THE COURT SHALL ORDER ALL AGENCIES NAMED  IN  THE  JUVENILE  COURT  AND  PROBATION FILES, INCLUDING EACH LAW ENFORCEMENT AGENCY, OTHER STATE AGENCIES WHICH MAY HAVE RECORDS OF THE JUVENILE'S ADJUDICATION, DETENTION AND TREATMENT FACILITIES,  TO  SEND  THAT  PERSON'S  JUVENILE RECORD TO THE COURT.
-THE COURT SHALL THEN DESTROY THE PAPER AND ELECTRONIC RECORDS  AND  MAIL  AN AFFIDAVIT  OF  EXPUNGEMENT TO THE AGENCY.
+  7. IF EXPUNGEMENT IS OBTAINED AUTOMATICALLY OR BY MOTION, THE CLERK OF THE COURT SHALL NOTIFY THE COMMISSIONER  OF  THE  DIVISION  OF  CRIMINAL JUSTICE SERVICES, THE ATTORNEY FOR THE CHILD, THE DIRECTOR OF THE APPRO- PRIATE PRESENTMENT AGENCY, THE HEAD OF THE APPROPRIATE PROBATION DEPART- MENT,  THE  HEADS OF ALL POLICE DEPARTMENTS AND LAW ENFORCEMENT AGENCIES AND ALL OTHER AGENCIES NAMED IN THE COURT FILES, INCLUDING  OTHER  STATE AGENCIES  WHICH  MAY  HAVE  RECORDS  OF  THE  JUVENILE'S  ADJUDICATION, DETENTION, AND TREATMENT FACILITIES,  WHO  SHALL  DESTROY  SUCH  RECORDS WITHOUT  UNNECESSARY  DELAY.
 EACH AGENCY SHALL AFFIRM IN AN AFFIDAVIT OF EXPUNGEMENT TO THE COURT THAT IT  DESTROYED  ALL  PAPER  AND  ELECTRONIC COPIES  OF  THE  EXPUNGED  RECORDS.
+THE  DIVISION OF CRIMINAL JUSTICE SERVICES SHALL NOTIFY THE AGENCY OR AGENCIES WHICH FORWARDED  ANY  JUVE- NILE  RECORDS  OF  THEIR  OBLIGATION  TO  DESTROY THOSE RECORDS IN THEIR POSSESSION.
   8. AN AGREEMENT BY THE RESPONDENT TO PREVENT  EXPUNGEMENT  UNDER  THIS SECTION  MAY NOT BE A CONDITION FOR THE RESPONDENT TO ENTER AN ADMISSION TO A REDUCED CHARGE PURSUANT TO SECTION 321.3 OF THIS ARTICLE.
+ S. 3104--A  8

   § 5.
 Section 381.2 of the family court act, as added by chapter 920 of the laws of 1982, subdivision 2 as amended by chapter 926 of the laws of 1982, is amended to read as follows: